A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: Convergence Rate Analysis

 which implies that

 Consider now the case $\tau' = (1-c)\tau$ for some scalar $c\in[0,1]$ to be specified in the sequel.
-Using the smoothness of $f$ again, the definition of $\u_{t,+}$ in Algorithm \ref{alg:AFW} (see also Eq. \eqref{eq:pws}), and applying \eqref{eq:lem:pfw:1} with $\eta=\gamma_t$ we have that,
+Using the smoothness of $f$ again, the definition of $\u_{t,+}$ in Algorithm \ref{alg:AFW} (see also Eq. \eqref{eq:pws}), and applying \eqref{eq:lem:pfw:1} with $\eta=\gamma_t$ (note that by definition $\gamma_t\in(0,1]$) we have that,

 Let us now set $c = \min\{\frac{\delta_t}{3\gamma_t\beta},1\}$ to obtain